OlgaJ1989/taste-of-poland/README.md

         - A 'My reservations' page displaying all the reservations that they have so far created.
         - Functionality allowing the users to edit and delete the existing reservations.
     * Implementation:
-        - A custom reservation form will be created (under 'Reserve a table' in 'Reservations' dropdown), allowing registered users to book a table for a chosen date and time.
+        - A custom reservation form will be created (under 'Reserve a table' in the 'Reservations' dropdown), allowing registered users to book a table for a chosen date and time.
-        - When booking is submitted, user will be redirected to 'My reservations' page that will display the reservation details, such as first and last name of the main guest, date, time, table and number of guests.
+        - When the booking is submitted, the user will be redirected to 'My reservations' page that will display the reservation details, such as the first and last name of the main guest, date, time, table and number of guests.
         - 'Edit' and 'Delete' buttons will appear next to each created booking, allowing users to modify or cancel bookings easily.

 10. As a user, I want to be able to register for an account to be able to make reservations and store them in a secure environment.